Partial view of installation. Map fragments, photographs, rocks, hydrocal casts, steel plates, and graphite on hahnemühle paper.

-Series of seven maps mounted on steel (1,5 mm) and graphite drawings (197 x 97 cm)
+From a series of seven cartographical artifacts mounted on steel plate (1,5 mm), and seven graphite drawings (197 x 97 cm)

 Cartographies of an expedition makes reference to the study of a collection of seven rocks gathered along the course of several journeys through the North American continent.